eBay Selling Guide #4: How To Price Your Listing

 At CardLines, we get hundreds of monthly inquiries from collectors.
 Nearly half of them are about selling cards on eBay.
-The need is apparent, and to help, we’re putting together an selling sports cards on eBay guide to dive deep into selling cards on eBay.
+The need is apparent, and to help, we’re putting together a guide to a dive deep into selling cards on eBay.

 This is the fourth article in the guide.
 Be sure to look back at the previous article on how to determine whether you should sell auction or BIN, how to title your listing, and how to fill out extra listing details.
 Next we’ll go over shipping and post-sale practices.